reallyTG/reformulator-artifact/README.md

 ### Graceshopper-Elektra

 **To run**: run `npm run start-dev` in `/home/evaluation/case-studies/Graceshopper-Elektra`.
+(The PostgreSQL service needs to be running for this application; if it isn't, run `service postgresql start`.)
+Navigate to `localhost:3000`.

 **Procedure**: at the top right, click 'signup' and create a dummy account (or login with your dummy account).
 Click 'plants', also at the top right---from here, you can trigger the N+1 problem as described below.